B-brane transport in anomalous (2,2) models and localization: Introduction

 In a GLSM, we can consider boundary conditions that preserve a particular subset of the supersymmetries.
 We will consider those that preserve the B-type supersymmetry algebra $\mathbf{2}_{B}$ generated by supercharges that have charge $+1$ under $U(1)_{A}$.
 Boundary conditions invariant under this subalgebra of the $(2,2)$ supersymmetry algebra are termed B-branes.
 While B-branes have been studied in detail in superconformal field theories, the same definition applies to any $\mathcal{N}=(2,2)$ theory.
 In the context of GLSMs~\cite{Herbst:2008jq}, B-branes are known to form a category that can be defined and studied mathematically \cite{Segal:2010cz,halpern2015derived,ballard2012variation}.

-One of the main insights of~\cite{Herbst:2008jq} was to define transport of B-branes as one varies the twisted chiral parameters~$t$.
-These parameters belong to the so called quantum K\"ahler moduli space $\mathcal{M}_{K}$, and in the abelian non-anomalous cases studied in \cite{Herbst:2008jq} this fact is exploited to find equivalences between categories of B-branes, which may have different descriptions on the various K\"ahler cones in~$\mathcal{M}_{K}$.
+One of the main insights of~\cite{Herbst:2008jq} was to define transport of B-branes as one varies the twisted chiral parameters~$t$ belonging to the so-called quantum K\"ahler moduli space $\mathcal{M}_{K}$: twisted chiral terms in the bulk are D-terms of the boundary supersymmetry, so that B-branes can be transported modulo D-terms of $\mathbf{2}_{B}$.
+In the abelian non-anomalous cases studied in~\cite{Herbst:2008jq} this notion is exploited to find equivalences between categories of B-branes, which may have different descriptions on the various K\"ahler cones in~$\mathcal{M}_{K}$.
 B-brane transport functors found in this way have been extended to nonabelian non-anomalous GLSMs \cite{grr,procnonabelian} by the third-named author, and an equivalent approach to these functors has been considered recently in the mathematical literature \cite{Addington:2014sla,MR3223878,2016arXiv160904045V}, for the same classes of models.

-The anomalous case, however, has been explored much less using this approach.
-One of the main differences is that one cannot be oblivious to the renormalization of the FI-theta parameters.
-In the non-anomalous case, at fixed~$W$, each point in~$\mathcal{M}_{K}$ corresponds to a $\mathcal{N}=(2,2)$ SCFT defined by RG-flow of the GLSM\@.
-The SCFTs typically have concrete descriptions in different K\"ahler cones inside~$\mathcal{M}_K$, schematically as follows.
+B-brane transport has been explored much less in anomalous models using this approach, as one must account for the renormalization of the FI-theta parameters.